Bigg Boss 14 Winner Rubina Dilaik: Already Missing The House

-Mumbai, Feb 22 (IANS) Bigg Boss 14 winner Rubina Dilaik says her only mantra was to touch everyone’s heart with an honest gameplan in the house, adding that she is already missing the house where she stayed for over 100 days.
+Mumbai, Feb 22: Bigg Boss 14 winner Rubina Dilaik says her only mantra was to touch everyone’s heart with an honest game plan in the house, adding that she is already missing the house where she stayed for over 100 days.

 Rubina took home Rs 36 lakh and the Bigg Boss trophy on being crowned winner of the reality show on Sunday night.
 She defeated Rahul Vaidya, Rakhi Sawant, Nikki Tamboli and Aly Goni.